 I am a geographer working on cities from the perspectives of food, agriculture, green space, degrowth and multispecies/more-than-human thinking.
 Currently an Associate Professor at the Department of Environmental Design, Faculty of Collaborative Regional Innovation at Ehime University, I’m also a founding member and Director at the non-profit organization FEAST.
 The Multispecies Sustainability Lab was founded in 2021 as part of my move to Ehime University from the Research Institute for Humanity and Nature.

 Ehime University student members

 The lab is currently hosting five undergraduate students of Ehime U Department of Environmental Design’s Environmental Sustainability Course (May 2021).
-Thesis topics will be made available at a later date.
+Past thesis topics include:

 Are you a (graduate) student interested in some of the topics introduced on our research page or covered in some of our publications?
 Are you thinking about doing your 3rd/4th year research at the Department of Environmental Design in our lab, about pursuing a Master or PhD on a related topic, or looking for an intership?

 Please contact Christoph!

 Lihua Cui is a Ph.D. student at Kyoto University.
 She is a landscape architect who is keen on the link between historical landscape and sustainable urban environmental management.
 For many years, Cui has been focusing on the microclimate of Japanese gardens and comfortable urban green spaces.
 Her study interests also include people’s green space use, urban agriculture, and edible landscapes.
 When she is not working, she spends most of time in the nature, hiking, cycling, and swimming!